smlxl/storage-layout-extractor/docs/Extending the Library.md

   as a mapping on the EVM.
 - `DynamicArray`: This expression says that the type variable whose inference list it appears in is used as a dynamically-sized array on the EVM.
-- `Conflict`: It is possible that the analyzer finds inferences that cannot be resolved.
+- `Conflict`: It is possible that the extractor finds inferences that cannot be resolved.
 In that case, a conflict is produced.
 This is not an element of the language that should be created manually.